Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Start in an upright stance with feet shoulder-width apart.
 Use a double arm swing.
-Begin with a countermovement, jump up explosively and pull both knees to the chest, quickly grasp the knees, and release before landing.
+Begin with a countermovement, jump explosively, and pull both knees toward your chest.
+Quickly grasp the knees, then release before landing.
 Land in the starting position and immediately repeat.

 Split squat jump